Composting from start to finish

 Biodegradable nappies cannot be put into a 'standard' compost bin.

-You may have noticed that some retailers now also provide ‘biodegradable’ or ‘degradable’ plastic bags and packaging.
-These types of materials are only suitable for home composting if they possess the approved ‘OK compost' logo issued by the Composting Association in the UK.
+Some retailers now provide biodegradable or degradable plastic bags and packaging.
+These materials are only suitable for home composting if they have the approved ‘OK compost' logo issued by the Composting Association in the UK.

 - Using your compost